 Make Money From Home Scams: How They Work

 Many people have started making money online in the last few years through platforms like Swagbucks, but criminals are also in the game.
 As everyone is trying to find the secret formula to create an income that would save them time and mental health, crooks are hitting hard these days.
 If you are one of those looking for a great job offer, be aware of the 16 work-from-home scams below, going around particularly this month.
 Feel free to add in the comments your experience or to report questionable businesses.
-Ready?
+Ready for some employment scams?

 1. Make Money Posting Ads For Companies